eh3323/Repos_and_In-class_Projects/README.md

-This is a file that stores some meaningful projects and repos that I have done.
-So far I have
+Here are some meaningful projects that I have done so far.
+I'll list brief descriptions for each of the projects down below.
+Codes in detail can be viewed in corresponding files.
-1. 4 In-class projects
+1. DL_proj

-2. 1 DL project as a picture classification
-3. a LLM project using PPO to reinforce
-4. a website source code, from front-end->databaseSQL->back-end
+2. CSCI-UA 472 proj1

+3. CSCI-UA 472 puzzle_solving

+4. CSCI-UA 472 reinforcement_learning

+5. CSCI-UA 472 Text_Classification_Naive_Bayes

+6. Personal_Health_Consultant_LLM

+7. RLHF_proj

+8. Sppech_Graph